 Yes.
 When you return you must be given the original job you held or a similar job with similar pay.
 There are exceptions if a private company can show that circumstances have changed so much that it would be impossible for them to hire you back or place you in the same or similar position.

-What is Family and Medical Leave?
+What is Pregnancy and Family Medical Leave?
 Who can qualify for Family and Medical Leave?

 - For the birth or adoption of a child